cyrusimap/cyrus-imapd/README.md

 =============

-Cyrus is an IMAP server, where IMAP (Internet Message Access Protocol) is a protocol for accessing messages (mail, bboards, news, etc).
+Cyrus is an IMAP server, where IMAP (Internet Message Access Protocol) is a protocol for accessing mail.

 The Cyrus IMAP server differs from other IMAP server implementations in that it is generally intended to be run on "sealed" servers, where